Te Hau o Te Whau

 Tackling pollution through science

-As well as taking part in daily actions, there are two scientific studies underway which are taking water samples from specific parts of the Whau river.
+As well as taking part in daily actions, there are two scientific studies underway, funded by the Ministry of Business, Innovation and Employment.
+The studies are investigating what’s in the water along the Whau River.

 Where these studies are happening

-This map shows you where samples of water from the Whau River are being taken for these studies.
-Blue markers show sites already sampled and purple shows sites for future sampling.
+This map shows you where samples of sediment and water from streams feeding the Whau River are being taken for these studies.

-The AIM2 study is a national research programme which is investigating the threat that microplastics pose to New Zealand’s ecosystems, animals and people.
-AIM2 stands for Aotearoa Impacts and Mitigation of Microplastics.
+The Aotearoa Impacts and Mitigation of Microplastics (AIM2) study is a national research programme which is investigating the threat that microplastics pose to New Zealand’s ecosystems, animals and people.

 Microplastics are pieces of plastic that are smaller than 5mm – this is about the same size as a pencil top eraser.
 Primary microplastics are those manufactured at this size for purpose, such as glitter or plastic used in production.
-Secondary microplastics are larger plastic items, such as packaging or products, which eventually gets broken down to microplastic.
+Secondary microplastics are from larger plastic items, such as packaging or products, that break or fragment in the environment, creating microplastics.

-The Emerging Organic Contaminants (EOC) study has been developed to investigate the effects of natural or manufactured chemicals.
-These include common household products, personal care products, medicines and agrichemicals.
+The Emerging Organic Contaminants (EOC) study is investigating the effects of man-made chemicals in the environment.
+These chemicals come from common household products, personal care products, medicines and agrichemicals.

-The first goal of the study is to find out what EOCs are found most often in waterways and what risk these chemicals have for human health and the health of ecosystems.
+This study aims is to identify what EOCs are commonly found in waterways and what risk they pose to the health of ecosystems and our taonga species.

 Find out more about the Emerging Organic Contaminants study here.